 I live in a 70’s Brady Bunch house that is close to the beach so my vibe is more modern with a touch of Pacific Northwest natural.
 I like colors that are neutral but not dark and I don’t want a lot of clutter or knick-knacks.
 We also don’t have a separate back entrance or mudroom so my entryway needs to do it all.

-2. Entryway ideas – make a list of the functions your must perform
+2. Entryway Storage Ideas – make a list of the functions your entryway must perform

 Once you have a style in mind for your entryway décor, the next thing is to make a list of the functions your entryway must perform.
 Do you have a mudroom in the back or does everything, including the groceries and all the shoes, backpacks, Amazon deliveries etc come through the front door along with your guests.
 Do you want to have your what I like to call “command center” in your entryway where you keep the mail, leave notes for each other, post a calendar or meal plan?